TheArchitectDev/Architect.Identities/README.md

 ## Public Identities

 Sometimes, revealing even the creation timestamp is too much.
-If the ID represents a bank account, that makes sense.
+For example, if the ID represents a bank account, that makes sense.

 Still, it would be good to have only one ID, and one that is efficient as a primary key, at that.
 To achieve that, we can create a public representation of that ID - one that reveals nothing.